Mobile-IoT-Security-Lab/GHAST/README.md

 **GHAST** identifies code repositories in the software supply chain and collects all the workflows in these repositories.
 Then, it provides security evaluation of the workflows.

+:warning: **GHAST** relies on Sunset, so it automatically analyses _only_ python-based projects.
+However, GHAST scripts can still be used to analyze workflow files directly.
+Sunset is a work-in-progress project that will support other languages in the short term.

 ## ❱ Setup
 This prototype is compatible with Ubuntu 20.04 and Python 3.8.